minershive/hiveon-kb/hiveon-pool/hiveon-setting-up.md

 parent_category: Hiveon Pool
 category: Hiveon Pool
 meta_description: Start mining on Hiveon Pool for Hive OS users is really easy.
 Just create a Wallet, Create a Flight Sheet with Hiveon Pool and apply it to worker.
 Windows user are also could easily use Hiveon Pool
+meta_description: Are you planning to start mining on the Hiveon pool?
+This guide will help you to do this!
 ---

 Are you going to start mining on Hiveon pool?
 Great!
 To make your life easier, we prepared a guide on how to switch to Hiveon pool, for both Hive OS and Windows users.
 Keep reading to discover more.